Clear source

 Circa 1960.

-It was in 1953 that Jean Picart le Doux offered Chaye the position of assistant and encouraged him to create tapestry cartoons: he then produced many bucolic cartoons, but also views of Normandy (Mont Saint Michel, Honfleur, regattas,…), where he was from.
+It was in 1953 that Jean Picart le Doux offered Chaye the opportunity to become his assistant and encouraged him to create tapestry cartoons: he then produced numerous bucolic cartoons, as well as views of Normandy (Mont Saint Michel, Honfleur, regattas,…), from where he originated.

-Simon Chaye, Contemporary Tapestries, Editions Librairie des musées, 2014, ill. p.41
+Simon Chaye Contemporary Tapestries, Editions Librairie des musées, 2014, ill. p.41